 Something else to keep in mind when finding your perfect mortgage is whether or not you’ll be penalized for paying the mortgage off early.
 Some homeowners double up on payments to reach the end of their term sooner—regularly or when they experience a cash windfall.
 Check and make sure you won’t be dinged for actually getting to your goal sooner!

 9. Take a targeted, rather than shotgun approach to mortgage applications

 Remember that whenever you apply for a loan, including a mortgage, the “hard inquiry” the lenders make shows up on your credit report and temporarily lowers your score.
 Applying for several mortgages in a two week period only counts as one inquiry, but if you drag it out and canvas as many lenders over a longer period, you’ll end up doing damage to your score, which could result in a lower rate than you were hoping for.

 Home ownership is just not a realistic option for everyone right now, despite what may look like once-in-lifetime mortgage rates.
 If you fall into this category, don’t despair.
 Your financial circumstances could change, the economy is still very much in flux, and remember that the current mortgage crisis involved a lot of home buyers getting in over their heads.
 When it comes to a major purchase like a home, timing is critical.

-Now that you know more about how to prepare for a mortgage, receive your FREE credit score.
+Now that you know more about how to prepare for a mortgage, get your Credit Report and Score.